Bayesian approach to long-range correlations and multiplicity fluctuations in nucleus-nucleus collisions: Reconstruction of the covariance matrix in non-central collisions

 \section{Reconstruction of the covariance matrix in non-central collisions}

-In this Appendix, we specify which information about the covariance matrix $\Sigma_{ij}(b)$ can be reconstructed for $b>0$.
+We have shown in Secs.~\ref{s:validation} and \ref{s:data} that for $b=0$, the whole $(p\times p)$ covariance matrix $\Sigma_{ij}(b=0)$ can be accurately reconstructed from data.
+In this Appendix, we specify which information about $\Sigma_{ij}(b)$ can be reconstructed for $b>0$.
 Inserting Eq.~(\ref{expansion}) into Eq.~(\ref{nfixedb}) and neglecting the pre-exponential factor, one obtains:

-where we omit the dependence of $\bar N'_i$ and $\Sigma^{-1}_{ij}$ on $b$ for simplicity.
-Then, the integral in Eq.~(\ref{cbint}) is a Gaussian integral over $c_b$.
-Evaluating this integral, and neglecting again the pre-exponential factor, one obtains
+where we omit the dependence of $\bar N'_i$ and $\Sigma^{-1}_{ij}$ on $b$ for simplicity, and $c_i$ is a shorthand for $c_i(N_i)$.
+Thus the integral in Eq.~(\ref{cbint}) is a Gaussian integral over $c_b$.
+For a point in the bulk of the distribution (see Fig.~\ref{fig:illusdeltac}), the maximum of the integrand is at $c_b>0$.
+The exponential decays very fast away from the maximum, so that the integral over $c_b$ can be evaluated from $-\infty$ to $+\infty$.\footnote{By contrast, for a point in the tip of the distribution, corresponding to a very central collision, the maximum of the integrand is at $c_b=0$, and only values of $c_b$ very close to $0$ contribute significantly.} Neglecting again the pre-exponential factor, one obtains

 where

 $\mathbf{\Pi}$ is the quantity which can be reconstructed for all impact parameters.
 It is a $(p\times p)$ symmetric matrix which verifies the property $\sum_i \Pi_{ij}=0$ for all $j$, that is, all lines and columns sum up to zero.
 Due to this property, one can rewrite Eq.~(\ref{saddlepoint2}) as: